Components: Lego-Like Building Blocks for Smart Contracts

 Creating Components

 To create a component, first define it in its own module decorated with a #[starknet::component] attribute.
-Within this module, you can declare a Storage struct and Event enum, as usually done in Contracts.
+Within this module, you can declare a Storage struct and Event enum, as usually done in contracts.

 The next step is to define the component interface, containing the signatures of the functions that will allow external access to the component's logic.
 You can define the interface of the component by declaring a trait with the #[starknet::interface] attribute, just as you would with contracts.
-This interface will be used to enable external access to the component's functions using the Dispatcher pattern.
+This interface will be used to enable external access to the component's functions using the dispatcher pattern.

 The actual implementation of the component's external logic is done in an impl block marked as #[embeddable_as(name)].
 Usually, this impl block will be an implementation of the trait defining the interface of the component.